R-D-R248/PyDLE/README.md

 - Supports running scripts in IDLE or via command-line.
 - Save and open Python files easily.

+## Update Log

+### v1.0
+- Initial Launch

+### v1.1
+- Now F5 and Ctrl + R for running instead of only Ctrl + R.
+- Now Run Button, F5 and Ctrl + R added to Coding.
+- Now click Tab for indentation
 ## Installation

 To run PyDLE, you need to have Python installed on your system.